mardejour/mardejour/README.md

 ### <a><img src="https://dump.cy.md/6c736bfd11ded8cdc5e2bda009a6694a/colortext.svg"/></a>
    I'm Maryam.
 I am passionate about building technology products that deliver positive impact.
 I'm a data analyst interested in mathematics, pedagogy, computer animations, open-source, software development, and beyond.
-Always to open to new opportunities to collaborate, send me a message!
+Always open to new opportunities to collaborate, send me a message!
 - 🔭 Here's what I'm currently focusing on:
 - Identifying business goals & structuring information to accommodate them
 - Reducing the pain of capturing & analyzing user research data by streamlining data delivery